 If your home shows signs of foundation settlement of any kind, Cantey Foundation Specialists can help.
 We have a variety of warrantied foundation repair products that solve all types of settlement issues, including slab piers, push piers, and helical piers.

-Each of our foundation pier systems are custom-designed and installed by our team of in-house, certified foundation contractors.
+Each of our foundation pier systems is custom-designed and installed by our professional foundation contractors.

 Call us for a free foundation pier system quote today!
-We serve Charleston, Columbia, Augusta, Easley, Summerville, Hendersonville, Evans, Mount Pleasant, Chapin, Lexington, Florence, Camden, Goose Creek, Augusta, Aiken, Myrtle Beach, Anderson, Sumter, North Augusta, North Charleston, West Columbia, and many nearby areas in South Carolina.
+We serve Charleston, Columbia, Charlotte, Greenville, Augusta, Mount Pleasant, Concord, Simpsonville, Spartanburg, Greer, Sumter, Irmo, Orangeburg, Piedmont, Camden, and many nearby areas in South Carolina, North Carolina and Georgia.

 Each of our foundation pier systems is available in both black steel and galvanized steel, which allows for long-term strength and corrosion resistance.
 All of our pier systems are installed year-round with a 25-year manufacturer's warranty, as well as coming with our own performance and installation warranty.

 Call or e-mail us today to schedule your free foundation pier installation quote!

 These rugged steel push piers feature a patent-pending external sleeve that strengthens the pier at the critical tension point below the bracket.

 This is the best foundation repair option available when soil conditions are unknown, providing a permanent solution for your settlement issues.

 Slab piers are push piers designed specifically to stabilize and (in some cases) raise slabs that have settled.
 This type of pier is driven into the soil in the settlement area, deep enough to connect the slab to stable, load-bearing soil or bedrock.